Eating a diet heavy on processed foods is the quickest way to surrender good health and get sick, fat or both.

 When the body metabolizes this type of high-sugar food, you’ll be hungry again in a flash.
 Your blood sugar will rise substantially as well.
 This gives you a nice bit of energy, but you will come crashing down shortly afterward.

-Try some dark chocolate, or eat a piece of fruit.
+Try some dark chocolate or eat a piece of fruit.

-Like processed cheese, margarine is an engineered food designed to look, taste and feel like butter.
+Like processed cheese, margarine is an engineered food designed to look, taste, and feel like butter.

 Usually made from highly refined vegetable oils, margarine’s solidity is often achieved through hydrogenation, which ups the trans fat content.
 Trans fats are toxic, and have no place in a healthy diet, even in small amounts.

-Manufacturers can label products as “trans fat-free” if a serving contains less than 0.5 grams of trans fats; with serving sizes designated as a teaspoon or some other unrealistic amount, this can add up fast.
+Manufacturers can label products as “trans-fat-free” if a serving contains less than 0.5 grams of trans fats; with serving sizes designated as a teaspoon or some other unrealistic amount, this can add up fast.